sdil/personal-blog/content/about/index.md

 I have experience in developing:

-- Monolithic web services using [Django](/tags/django/), [Go Gin](/tags/golang/) and Spring in production.
-I'm learning Elixir Phoenix for fun
+- Monolithic web services using [Django](/tags/django/), [Go Gin](/tags/golang/) and Java Spring in production.
-- Microservices using Flask, FastAPI
+- Microservices using Flask, FastAPI for side projects.
-- Serverless Function as a Service (FaaS) using AWS CDK, Lambda, SQS, DynamoDB, API Gateway, S3, CloudFront
+- Serverless Function as a Service (FaaS) using AWS CDK, Lambda, SQS, DynamoDB, API Gateway, S3, CloudFront.
-- Web frontend using [VueJS & NuxtJS](/tags/vuejs/), jQuery, Bulma & Bootstrap and Tailwind
+- Web frontend using [VueJS & NuxtJS](/tags/vuejs/), jQuery, Bulma & Bootstrap and Tailwind.
-- Other technologies/services: Firebase Auth, GraphQL, APM using Scout APM, Raygun & Sentry for error tracking, Logentries, Heroku
+- Other technologies/services: Firebase Auth, GraphQL, APM using Scout APM, Raygun & Sentry for error tracking, Logentries, Heroku.

 ### DevOps